PROTOCOL, BEHAVIOUR & CELEBRATION

 This begins with a special song sung by the drummers for a particular person or people honoured, usually a family song that was composed for that family.
 The person or people and their friends then slowly dance around the circle, and people in attendance who feel so moved are allowed to give the people a small gift and then join the "procession."

 This will usually continue for about one or two songs, when the dance will end and the people return to their seats.
-The person or people honoured will go to the MOC's table and have a person speak for them, who tells about the honoured party and then announces the names of people whom they in turn would like to show their appreciation to.
+The person or people honoured will go to the GOC/MOC's table and have a person speak for them, who tells about the honoured party and then announces the names of people whom they in turn would like to show their appreciation to.

 When a person's name is called, he or she stands and walks around the arena to the MOC's table and receives a gift, which is often a blanket or a food basket of some sort.
 It is always customary in a giveaway to honour the head staff and the drum, and then honour those who have helped you.
-All in all, a giveaway can last from twenty to forty minutes.